thoughtram/es6-browserify-boilerplate/README.md

 ## ES6 Browserify Boilerplate

 This is an boilerplate repo to make it easy to experiment with [ES6].
 It also includes some additional features, such as annotations and run-time type checks.
-It is configured to transpile ES6 module syntax to CommonJS syntax and then bundle modules with browserify.
-It's inspired by [angular-es6-boilerplate](https://github.com/davidjnelson/angular-es6-boilerplate)
+It's inspired by [angular-es6-boilerplate](https://github.com/davidjnelson/angular-es6-boilerplate) but transpiles modules to CommonJS syntax instead and bundles files with [Browserify](http://browserify.org/)

 ### Initial setup